OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

   </ItemGroup>
 ```

-- Next, will be creating basic structure of our Blazor application that includes main App, Layout, NavMenu and router components in project `OCBlazorLib`
+- Next, let's create the basic structure of our Blazor application that includes main App, Layout, NavMenu and router components in project `OCBlazorLib`
 - Add  New Item ->  Razor component -> `App.razor`.
 - Add New Item -> Stylesheet -> `App.razor.css`
 - Update `App.razor`, `App.razor.css` and `_Imports.razor` with following code.